seunboy1/Pre-commit-hook/README.md

         pre-commit run --all-files
     ```

-5. You can also include other tool such as black, isort in your pre-commit checks
+5. You can also include other tool that use `pyproject.toml` such as black, isort, pytest and pylint in your pre-commit checks

     ```bash